imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

 ## Demo

 The [Demo](https://github.com/imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/wiki) is provided in a Wiki-type format, where the user can navigate through the document and see how the `pipeline works with a demo dataset and what outputs to expect.

+The [demo datasets](https://github.com/imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/tree/BEHAV3D_TP-v2.0/demo_datasets) can be used to test the pipeline.
+There are available datasets for both Imaris and Trackmate files.

 ## Making changes to your notebook